RelativeForce/CS3010-FinalYearProject/README.md

 # Project Arken (WIP Title)

 A functional 2D game written using the Emo8 game engine.
+Project Arken is the placeholder title until a title is determined.
+This game is inspired by the old NES game Contra.

+### Brief

+CodeWorld, Elm and PureScript are typed functional programming languages for interactive web applications.
+This project should develop a web-based 2D game sufficiently different from those already available.
+The goal is not only to develop the game but to study the pros and cons of using a typed functional language compiled to JavaScript compared to writing JavaScript manually.
+A comparison could be made on aspects such as documentation and support, maintainability, ease of integration with other tools and libraries.

 ### Why PureScript?